Welcome to today's edition of the Rush 24-7 podcast.

 We're back.

-May I make one more observation, ladies and gentlemen, before we get to the phones.
+May I make one more observation, ladies and gentlemen, before we get to the phones?

-If you listen carefully, you will hear the Democrats describe those years as panacea today.
+That audio soundbite, that three-minute clip of my television show, 1995-1996, if you listen carefully, you will hear the Democrats describe those years as panacea today.

-They say we need to go back to the Clinton years.
+They say we need to go back to the Clinton years, the Clinton year taxation levels.

-All during the fiscal cliff fight, all during the sequester fight.
+All during the fiscal cliff fight, all during the sequester fight, they kept telling us the 90s.

-Go back to look at it.
+Go back to the, look at it, we were doing great.

-We had Clinton era taxation levels and we had an economic boom and everything was wonderful.
+We had Clinton-era taxation levels and we had an economic boom and everything was wonderful.

-I remember I said, well, let's go back to Clinton era spending levels.
+I remember I said, well, let's go back to Clinton-era spending levels.

 Oh, no, no, I can't do that.